kwin5/bimm143/README.md

-# bimm143
+# Khine's BIMM143 Class repository
-my class reposotiry  for bimm143 (Introduction to bioinformatics) at UCSD,
+my class reposotiry  for bimm143 (Introduction to bioinformatics) at UCSD.